Installing 1E Content Distribution Tools

 Before you start

-Nomad Branch Tools is available as NomadBranchTools.msi in the NomadBranch zip.
-You can download this zip by clicking on the Nomad Tools link in the 1E Support Portal at https://support.1e.com/.
+Nomad Branch Tools is available as NomadBranchTools.msi in the 1econtentdistributiontools.vx.x.x.zip.
+You can download it from the 1E Support Portal.

-The NomadBranchTools.msi installer contains the following tools:
+The NomadBranchTools.msi installer contains:

-• Nomad OSD tools.
+• Nomad OSD tools

-• Nomad Configuration Manager console extensions.
+• Nomad Configuration Manager console extensions

 Nomad Branch Tools uses 64-bit architecture, and can only be installed on 64-bit operating systems.
-Previous versions of the Nomad Configuration Manager console extensions (NomadBranchAdminUIExt) supported 32-bit operating systems.
+Previous versions of the Configuration Manager console extensions (NomadBranchAdminUIExt) supported 32-bit operating systems.
 However, this is no longer supported from Nomad 8.0.

 Nomad OSD tools